Kyrenia: Ancient times

-Another topographical source is the ‘Stadiasmus Maris Magni’ (from the name 'stadion', a unit measuring distances, 1 stadion = 184 metres).
+Another topographical source is the 'Stadiasmus Maris Magni' (from the name 'stadion', a unit measuring distances, 1 stadion = 184 metres).
 The unknown author, who sailed from Cape Anamur on the Cilician coast to Cyprus and circumnavigated the island, gave the distances from Asia Minor to the nearest point in Cyprus.
 This was 300 stadia, about 55 000 metres.
 He also recorded distances between towns.
 From Soli to Kyrenia he counted 350 stadia, from Kyrenia to Lapithos 50 and from Lapithos to Karpasia it was 550 stadia.

 The 'Geography' of Claudios Ptolemaios which was lost for over a thousand years and rediscovered in medieval times, is a further important source upon which the later cartography of the Renaissance is based.
 Ptolemy, who lived in Alexandria, Egypt, about 150 A.D., gives the distances between the towns and settlements of Cyprus which are marked by cycles.
 He also lists Kyrenia.

-Another medieval reproduction of an ancient scroll is the 'Tabula Peutingeriana' or 'Peutinger Table’.
+Another medieval reproduction of an ancient scroll is the 'Tabula Peutingeriana' or 'Peutinger Table'.
 It is nearly seven metres long and one metre wide and shows the road network in the Roman Empire of the 4th/5th century.
 The roads are drawn in straight lines and the road-stations are marked by kinks, and towns by pictograms with the name of the place and the numbers in Roman miles.
 Kyrenia together with Paphos, Soloi, Tremethousa and Salamis are marked by a pictogram showing two towers close together.
-Kyrenia is connected by a road via Lapithos and Soli with Paphos and via Chytri (Greek Kythraea, Turkish Deirmenlik) with Salamis.
+Kyrenia is connected by a road via Lapithos and Soli with Paphos and via Chytri (Greek Kythraea, Turkish Değirmenlik) with Salamis.

 Through the use of milestones during Roman times, a new source appeared which shows that the road circuit around the island was completed.
 Kyrenia was connected via Soli and Paphos to the western and southern part of the island.
 At the same time, the road to the east was extended along the shore to Karpasia and Urania on the Karpas peninsula.
 During the following centuries, Kyrenia is variously named on the maps as Ceraunia, Cerenis, Keronean, Kernia and Kerini.

 Cepheus from Arcadia is believed to be the founder of the town of Kyrenia.
 A military leader, he arrived at the north coast of the island bringing with him many settlers from various towns in Achaea.
 One such town, located near present-day Aigio in the Peloponnese, was also called Kyrenia.
 This is said to be the home of the mythical Ceryneian Hind (Κερυνῖτις ἔλαφος) from the 12 Labours of Hercules.
 East of Kyrenia lies the "Coast of Achaeans".
 It was at Kyrenia, according to Strabo, that Teucer came first ashore, to found the ancient Kingdom of Salamis after the Trojan war.

 The earliest reference made to the town of Kyrenia is found, together with that of the other seven city kingdoms of Cyprus, in Egyptian scripts dating from the period of Ramesses III, 1125-1100s BC.